kazurayam/CompositeExecutionProfileInKatalonStudio/README2.md

 ![minimal_model](docs/images/README2/minimal_model_of_my_desire.png)

-I hope to see the following output in the Console when I execute the script:
+When I execute the script, I hope to see the following output in the Console:

 ```
 GlobalVariable.URL=null